key4hep/k4geo/detector/calorimeter/README.md

 ## dual-readout-tubes

 ### o1_v01
 This folder containes the subdetectors (endcap + barrel) to make a full 4-pi fiber dual-readout calorimeter exploiting the INFN capillary-tubes technology.
 Each trapezoidal tower is constructed with brass capillary-tubes housing optical fibers (Cherenkov and scintillating).
-For the moment, only the endcap subdetector is included, the barrel will be added with a dedicated PR.
+Endcap and barrel calorimeters are implemented ad separate subdetectors.